 Although the growth rate subsequently slowed, the American Bahá’í community has continued to increase.
 By 2013 the membership was approximately 171,000.
 Immigration augmented conversion.
 From 1975 to 1980 as many as 10,000 Vietnamese, Cambodian, and Laotian Bahá’ís left Southeast Asia to settle in the United States.
 In the late 1970s and the 1980s they were joined by 10,000-12,000 Iranian Bahá’ís, who fled persecution after Islamic government took power in Iran.

 Expansion of the American Bahá’í community in the last thirty years has allowed increased resources to be channeled in several new directions.
 The Bahá’í community has been able to sustain a much greater commitment to the abolition of racism, the development of society, and the establishment of world peace.
-It has increasingly expressed its commitments through a series of core activites devoted to empowering junior youth (aged 12-14), youth (aged 15-20), and adults to make changes in their own neighborhoods and villages.
-The larger membership also produced an expanded book market which stimulated writers and scholars, so that Bahá’í literature developed greatly in scope and depth.
+It has increasingly expressed its commitments through a series of core activities devoted to empowering junior youth (aged 12-14), youth (aged 15-20), and adults to make changes in their own neighborhoods and villages.
+The larger membership also produced an expanded book market which stimulated writers and scholars, greatly developing Bahá’í literature in scope and depth.
 Cultural expressions of the Bahá’í Faith such as operas and “Bahá’í gospel music” have become much more sophisticated.
 Media attention has steadily increased.
-Now more than a century old, the American Bahá’í community is clearly not a foreign import, but an indigenous American religion with fifth and sixth-generation members.
+Now more than a century old, the American Bahá’í community is clearly not a foreign import but an indigenous American religion with fifth and sixth-generation members.